capnslipp/inbbbox-ios/README.md

 2. Within Terminal navigate to `inbbbox-ios` directory
 3. Type `bundle install`
 4. Type `carthage bootstrap`
-5. Type `pod install`
+5. Type `bundle exec pod install`
 	* You will see `CocoaPods-Keys has detected a keys mismatch for your setup.
  What is the key for ClientID`.
 Fear not!
 This is how Inbbbox authenticates with Dribbble API to fetch all data!
 Go to `https://dribbble.com/account/applications/` to create your own application.
 After that you should have `ClientID`, `Client Secret` and `Client Access Token`.
 After providing `ClientID` you will be asked for other keys.
-We are using `cocoapods-key` to store them securely.
+We are using `cocoapods-keys` to store them securely.
 	* As an alternative way of storing keys, you can add them to `.env` file to root directory of project.
 All required keys can be found in `.env.required` file, so all you need to do is to copy them to `.env` file and provide your values.
 During pod installation, `cocoapods-keys` will actually search for keys in `.env` file in the first place.